YOGA TEACHER TRAINING AT THE MOST BEAUTIFUL LOCATION IN RISHIKESH ♥

 - Pranic body, five major/minor pranas, five sheaths (panch kosha)

 Following topics will be introduced to the students to deepen and awaken the students understanding of Yoga.
-Philosophy classes are taught by Guru Ekin Ji who has a vast knowledge about Yogic Philosophy such as Vedanta, Bhagawat Gita and Patanjali Yoga Sutras.
+Philosophy classes are taught by Philosophy master Siddhant Ji, who has a vast knowledge about Yogic Philosophy such as Vedanta, Bhagawat Gita and Patanjali Yoga Sutras.

-Philosophy classes at Pratham Yoga should not only offer a guide to deeper understanding of Yoga, but also connect the ancient knowledge of Yog to modern life.
+Philosophy classes at Pratham Yoga should not only offer a guide to deeper understanding of Yoga, but also connect the ancient knowledge of Yoga to modern life.

 Recitation of sacred sound

-Following Mantras will be taught and practised with the students on a regular basis.
+Classical Chanting: The following Mantras will be taught at our Yoga Teacher Training and practiced with the students on a regular basis.
 The recitation of those sacred Sanskrit syllables creates a certain vibration within your subtle energy system that connects you with divine consciousness.